 Members of Div.
 18 are encouraged to join the specialty section that most reflects their interests.
 A chair, who is also a member of the Div.
 18 Board of Directors, heads each section.
 Div.
 18 has seven specialty sections.

 Most laws governing psychology are written by local legislators.
 Join your SPTA to help protect and advance psychology in the public sector.

 This is the official journal of APA Div.
 18. Division members and their colleagues are strongly encouraged to submit articles for review and to invite their institutions to subscribe to the improved quarterly.

 Public Service Psychology

-This is official newsletter of APA Division 18 which is distributed 3 times each year.
+This is official newsletter of APA Div.
+18 which is distributed 3 times each year.
 Each issue is filled with original articles by division leaders high-lighting and promoting the goals and accomplishments of the division.

 Members of Div.
 18 have two ways of receiving information about division news via email lists: Pubserv and PubservDirect.